sigp/lighthouse/book/src/run_a_node.md

 1. [Further readings](#step-5-further-readings).

-Checkpoint sync is *optional*; however, we recommend it since it is substantially faster than syncing from genesis while still providing all the same features.
+Checkpoint sync is *optional*; however, we recommend it since it is substantially faster than syncing from genesis while still providing the same functionality.

 ## Step 1: Set up an execution node